-Like a web designer, I am often forced to use different roles every day.
-You are the CEO, creative director, business advisor, office manager, coffee delivery man, and sometimes even a consultant.
-That's a lot for anyone to handle, and it certainly makes it hard to find time for quality creative thinking.
+Like a WordPress web designer, I am often forced to use different roles every day.
+You're the CEO, creative director, business consultant, office manager, coffee delivery guy, and sometimes even advisor.
+That's a lot for anyone, and it certainly makes it difficult to find time for quality creative thinking.

 The company in any field is important and for our work as web designers So is it.
 To take into account all the functions of your company efficiently, you will have to be organized.